WingX shows the green dot. FileFlo holds the signed record.

 Does FileFlo replace the Part 135 dispatch + crew scheduling workflow WingX runs every day?

-No — and the Part 135 charter operator pairing is exactly the use case where this distinction matters most.
+No, and the Part 135 charter operator pairing is exactly the use case where this distinction matters most.
 WingX is the charter operations control surface where the director of operations and chief pilot run daily flight scheduling, crew assignment, duty time and rest tracking, dispatch release under §135.83 and §135.85, trip quoting, flight following, and the maintenance status visibility that determines whether N-number 123AB can be released for the next dispatch.
-That operational workflow is the real-time operator surface — it runs hot all day, it integrates with crew currency under §135.293 and §135.297, and it is the single pane of glass the Part 135 charter director uses for daily control.
+That operational workflow is the real-time operator surface: it runs hot all day, it integrates with crew currency under §135.293 and §135.297, and it is the single pane of glass the Part 135 charter director uses for daily control.
 FileFlo does NOT attempt to replace that workflow.
-FileFlo is the destination for the completed compliance documents — the signed §135.293 competency check record, the §135.297 instrument proficiency check record, the §135.21 manual currency stamp, the §135.63 crewmember records of work, the §135.443 airworthiness check record — all AI-classified, retention-tracked, and produced as the one-click FAA-POI-ready binder during a Part 135 surveillance event.
+FileFlo is the destination for the completed compliance documents: the signed §135.293 competency check record, the §135.297 instrument proficiency check record, the §135.21 manual currency stamp, the §135.63 crewmember records of work, and the §135.443 airworthiness check record, all AI-classified, retention-tracked, and produced as the one-click FAA-POI-ready binder during a Part 135 surveillance event.
 The combined operating model is: WingX for the Part 135 daily operations + dispatch + crew currency control surface + FileFlo for the compliance document evidence binder the POI pulls during surveillance.

 Can FileFlo hold the §135.21 General Operations Manual (GOM) currency file the WingX director of ops needs at FAA renewal?